superdesk/web-publisher/docs/bundles/SWPBridgeBundle/usage.rst

 ---------------------------------------------------

 Data transformers are used to transform one value/object into another.
-Read more about it in Bridge component (in :doc:`/components/Bridge/usage` section).
+Read more about it in the Bridge component documentation (in the :doc:`/components/Bridge/usage` section).

 Creating the Data Transformer Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a new Data Transformer, your new class should implement ``SWP\Component\Bridge\Transformer\DataTransformerInterface`` interface.
+To create a new Data Transformer, your new class should implement the ``SWP\Component\Bridge\Transformer\DataTransformerInterface`` interface.

 ``CustomValidator`` class example: